Information on theses in Languages Other Than English (LOTE), early submission of the thesis, and grade requirements.

 Requests should be emailed to Arts Research in the first instance.

 Early submission of the thesis

 Provided a student's school and supervisor give their support, and provided that the student has met the condition of one year's full-time study (or equivalent part-time study), a student may then apply in writing to submit a thesis in advance of the 18-month full-time timeline.
 A student requesting early submission of the thesis for examination should request (in writing) permission to submit the thesis early.

 The request should include the proposed submission date and should include a supporting letter from the supervisor and Head of School.
 The request should be emailed to Arts Research and will then be referred to the Associate Dean (Research and Research Training) for consideration.

-Research Masters candidates should note that the Faculty of Arts require an average of H2B (70%) or above in order to qualify for the award.
+Masters by Research candidates should note that the Faculty of Arts require an average of H2B (70%) or above in order to qualify for the award.